Divorce in Nevada

 Not unless you believe Nevada has proper jurisdiction.
 The key is to contact us prior to responding to the case filed in another state; otherwise if you respond to the out-of-state case, your response can be construed as agreeing to jurisdiction in that state (meaning you cannot file in Nevada).
 Regardless, as soon as you are served papers, contact our firm immediately for assistance as the clock starts ticking on how long you have to respond.
 Also note that if you are planning to file for divorce, you may want to be the first to file so that you control the case a bit better – in other words, you are not caught off guard with a filing you have to rush to respond to.

-- Need assistance with child custody matters in Nevada?
+- How to file for custody in Nevada?
 For more information see our Custody page.

-- Need help understanding child support and child support calculation in Nevada?
+- Understanding how child support is calculated in Nevada?
 See our article on child support calculation.

-- Need help establishing paternity in Nevada?
+- How to establish paternity in Nevada?
 For more information see our article discussing Paternity.

-- Need help responding to divorce papers you have been served with?
+- Knowing how to respond to divorce papers you have been served with?

-- Need an aggressive family lawyer to protect your rights?
+- Talking to an aggressive family lawyer to protect your rights?

-- Need help with other family law matters not listed here?
+- Other family law matters not listed here?

 We can help!
 Call us today to schedule your initial consultation or skip ahead of the line and Schedule Your Consultation now.